THE LOGGING DAYS

-Steamboats were the only practical transportation during Redmond’s early years of few roads and thick forests.
+Steamboats were the only practical mode of transportation during Redmond’s early years of few roads and thick forests.
 Chugging up and down the Sammamish River and crisscrossing the lake that feeds it, the flat-bottomed boats carried goods and passengers until 1916 when the Chittenden Locks opened, lowering local lakes and waterways by nine feet.
-In 1888, the year before Washington became a state, the Seattle Lake Shore & Eastern Railway came to this wilderness community, and with its arrival, the marketability of Redmond’s timber was ensured.
+In 1888, the year before Washington became a state, the Seattle Lake Shore & Eastern Railway arrived, and with it the success of Redmond’s timber was ensured.

-During its logging heydays, this was a rollicking town of saloons, hotels, dance halls, movie theaters and eateries.
-The Redmond Trading Company was the community’s first brick building in 1908, and soon other brick structures were erected, notably: Bill Brown’s Garage, the Old Redmond Schoolhouse, the Brown Building, and the Redmond State Bank, whose largest depositors when it opened in 1911 were lumber mills.
-But as in other Western towns of the era, most buildings were wooden, and when ablaze, were especially vulnerable to complete devastation for lack of a public water system.
+During its logging heyday, Redmond was a rollicking town of saloons, hotels, dance halls, movie theaters and eateries.
+The Redmond Trading Company, built in 1908, was the community’s first brick building, followed by Bill Brown’s Garage, the Old Redmond Schoolhouse, the Brown Building, and the Redmond State Bank, whose first depositors were lumber mills.
+Like other Western towns of the era, most of Redmond's buildings were wooden, and when ablaze, were especially vulnerable to complete devastation for lack of a public water system.
 Indeed, repeated and disastrous fires were the primary impetus for the stable community of 300 residents to become a fourth-class town in 1912.
 Incorporation allowed Redmond to tax its thriving saloons and finance a modern waterworks.

 Frederick A. Reil was the town’s first mayor, and during his term, Redmond bloomed.
-Many new buildings rose downtown and automobiles became a frequent sight on Main Street (Leary Way).
-Four years ahead of the nation, Washington state in 1916 adopted Prohibition, which created bootlegging operations within the town and many liquor stills in the woods surrounding it.
+Many new buildings rose downtown and automobiles became a frequent sight on Main Street, now Leary Way.
+Four years ahead of the nation, Washington state adopted Prohibition in 1916, spurring bootlegging operations within the town and many liquor stills in the surrounding woods.

-As aggressive logging destroyed virgin forests, the local timber industry quickly faded in the 1920s, and agriculture became the mainstay of Redmond’s economy.
-On the hills and in the valleys once home to deer, bear and bobcats, farmers struggled to remove massive stumps.
+The local timber industry lost momentum in the 1920s after the aggressive logging of past decades took its toll on local resources, and agriculture became the mainstay of Redmond’s economy.
+On the hills and in the valleys once home to deer, bear and bobcats, farmers struggled to remove the massive stumps logging left behind.
 They fenced their land for dairy cattle, built structures for chickens and mink, staked acres of berries, and planted profitable farms.
 The population grew little during this period, with many young adults seeking jobs elsewhere during the Depression.

-From the early days of steamboats and horse-drawn stages, the natural progression of better roads and dependable transportation has facilitated Redmond’s growth.
-The town’s population was 503 in 1940 when the first Lake Washington floating bridge opened, commencing a slow, steady increase of residents.
-The completion of the Evergreen Point floating bridge in 1963 initiated vigorous residential growth, which like the logging boom of the 1880s, created a demand for local goods and services.
-Redmond’s hightech industrial growth began slowly in the 1970s, but by century’s end, the population had exploded to 43,610.
+From the early days of steamboats and horse-drawn stages, the introduction of better roads and dependable transportation has facilitated Redmond’s growth.
+When the first Lake Washington floating bridge opened in 1940, the town had only 503 residents.
+The completion of the Evergreen Point floating bridge in 1963 instigated vigorous residential growth, which created a demand for local goods and services.
+Redmond’s high-tech industrial growth began slowly in the 1970s, and by the millennium, the population had exploded to 43,610.